Truncated Pyramid Volume Calculator (Square Frustum)

 For hopper bottoms, plinth blocks, and dam cross-sections.

 A truncated pyramid (pyramid frustum) is what you get when you slice off the tip of a pyramid parallel to its base.
-This calculator handles the square-base case — both top and bottom are squares, parallel and centered.
+This calculator handles the square-base case, where the top and bottom are both squares, parallel and centred on the same axis.

 V = (h / 3) × (a² + b² + a × b)